password-derivative/firefoxaddon/README.md

 - tldjs from NPM (v2.1.0)

 # Future music
-Argon2 has been implemented in v1.1:
+Will investigate if more hash algorithms can be added, such as:
+- Blake2
+- Blake2b
+- Blake3
+- .. ?

+Rejected Argon2 implementation for now, because it seems to be platform dependend.
 - https://github.com/antelle/argon2-browser

-Currently only fixed parameter configurations can be selected.

-More to be added ...